-The Early Childhood Education degree program prepares students for Illinois Early Childhood licensure (birth through grade three).
-Students licensed on or after September 1, 2019 will be licensed to teach birth to grade two per Illinois State Board of Education rule changes.
+The Early Childhood Education degree program prepares students for Illinois Early Childhood licensure (birth through grade two).
 The Early Childhood Education program incorporates course work leading to an Early Childhood Special Education approval.

 The Elementary Education program will prepare students for Illinois Elementary licensure (grades one through six in self-contained classrooms).